carpentries-incubator/twitter-with-twarc/_episodes/03-3-tweet-anatomy.md

 We can also see just the name of each field by using the columns method on any dataframe we have made from Twitter data.
-For example, ecodatasci_df, the dataframe created from the ecodatasci timeline:
+For example, bjules_df, the dataframe created from Bergis Jules' timeline:

 ~~~
 list(bjules_df.columns)